Reach of Segre-Veronese Manifolds: Introduction

 In our first main theorem we calculate the reach of the (spherical) Segre--Veronese manifold. \begin{theorem}[The reach of (spherical) Segre--Veronese manifolds] Let $\vect d=(d_1,\ldots,d_r)$ and $\vect n=(n_1,\ldots,n_r)$ be $r$-tuples of positive integers, and let $d:=d_1+\cdots+ d_r\geq 2$ be the total degree.
 The reach of the (spherical) Segre--Veronese manifold is

 In particular, the reach only depends on the total degree $d$ and not on the dimensions of the Veronese varieties $\mathbb V_{n_i,d_i}$. \end{theorem} This extends a theorem by Cazzaniga, Lerario and Rosana \cite{CLR2023}, who proved this formula for the Veronese variety, which is the special case $r=1$.
-Another special case worth mentioning is $d_1=\cdots=d_r=1$, which corresponds to the \emph{Segre variety}.
+Another special case worth mentioning is $d_1=\cdots=d_r=1$, which corresponds to the \emph{Segre manifold}.

-Since $\Xnd$ is a smooth submanifold of the sphere, its reach is the minimum of the inverse of its largest radius of curvature and its smallest bottleneck.
+Since $\Xnd$ is a smooth submanifold of the sphere, its reach is the minimum of the inverse of its maximal curvature and its smallest bottleneck.
 We also compute these.
 The next theorem explains which curves in $\Xnd$ have maximal and minimal curvature; this is proved in Section \ref{ext_curv}.

 \begin{theorem}[Extremal curvature of curves in Segre--Veronese manifolds] Let the total degree of the (spherical) Segre--Veronese manifold $\Xnd$ be $d=d_1+\cdots+d_r\geq 2$.
 Consider a geodesic